-On January 24, 2012, we completed the acquisition of One Beach Street, consisting of approximately 97,000 rentable square feet in a 3-story fully renovated historic office building located along the Embarcadero in San Francisco's North Waterfront District.
-The purchase price was approximately \$36.5 million, excluding closing costs of approximately \$0.02 million, which was paid with cash on hand.
+On January 24, 2012, we acquired One Beach Street, consisting of approximately 97,000 rentable square feet in a 3-story fully renovated historic office building located along the Embarcadero in San Francisco's North Waterfront District.
+The purchase price was approximately \$36.5 million, excluding closing costs of approximately \$0.02 million.
+The identified intangible assets and liabilities are being amortized over a weighted average life of 7.0 years.